ajlima/go-ms-arch-example/README.md

 The aim of this project is to learn Go.

-As a case study, I chose to develop something similar to what we do every day at work.
+As a case study, I chose to develop something similar to what I do every day at work.

 Therefore, this example must implement a microservice that aims to receive requests and send them to a kafka topic which will be consumed by another microservice and saved in a database.